9413d5ff2a0b4f237a264010b65350e7/TAG/hotels/Celebrity/README.md

 After her murder her [hotel](/hotels) was established and the impersonator pictured above was hired to conceal it.

 Madonna is just one of many musicians and artists killed in [TAG](/).

+Listen also:
+* [The Game](https://on.soundcloud.com/T2kbC) - "Cheapass Madonna wig with the ponytails" is about the impersonation.
+Released 2013.